AhmadEleiwa/TodoListReact/README.md

 ```bash
 npm i
 ```
-Once yout open the website the date could take so long to be fetch.
+Once you open the website the date could take so long to be fetch.
 And that becouse the free hosting services in backend

 then You  run it with this  command
 ```bash